DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "...What makes you think so?"

-[In this world there are no other place for it.]
+[In this world it is the only place where you can find it.]

 While it was rather simple answer, it did make sense.